geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

     *The proxy configuration options*

-*Host*: The proxy’s name or address to use (usually an IP address).
+*Host*: The proxy server name or address to use (usually an IP address).

-*Port*: The proxy’s port to use.
+*Port*: The proxy server port to use.

 *Username* (optional): a username should be provided if the proxy server requires authentication.